 In reaching its decision, the NLRB cited a recent study from 2013 suggesting that unionization did not have a negative effect on student outcomes at public institutions, for example.

 Reasons for Collective Bargaining Rights

 Why would graduate students at private colleges and universities want to be considered employees under the NLRA in order to have collective bargaining rights?
 In brief, collective bargaining allows employees to negotiate terms of employment through their unions.
 Through their unions, employees can negotiate their pay rates, various work policies, healthcare and other types of benefits, and many other terms of their employment.

 Generally speaking, employees who are unionized and negotiate through their unions tend to have more bargaining, or negotiating power when it comes to obtaining certain pay rates, benefits, and other terms of employment.
 As such, graduate student assistants at private colleges and universities could benefit substantially from the right to collective bargaining when it comes to the amount they are paid, both in salary and other benefits, for their work.

 Contact a West Palm Beach Labor Lawyer

 If you have questions about collective bargaining rights or rights under the NLRA, a labor lawyer in West Palm Beach can assist you.
-Contact Scott • Wagner and Associates to discuss your situation.
+Contact Scott Law Team to discuss your situation.